flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/eng-man.md

 ### ENG MAN START

 - ON:
-    - The start valve opens if the ENG MODE selector is set to CRANK or IGN/START and N2 < 20 %.
+    - The start valve opens if the ENG MODE selector is set to CRANK or IGN/START and N2 <20%.
 Both pack valves close during the start sequence.

     Note: The start valve closes automatically when N2 ;;:: 50 %.
 The blue ON light comes on.

 - Off:
     - When the ENG MAN START pushbutton switch is set to OFF during a manual engine start, the start valve closes if the MASTER switch is OFF.

+!!! note ""
+    Currently not available in the FBW A32NX for Microsoft Flight Simulator.

 ### ENG N1 MODE